 There were plenty of water taps dotted around to refill your water bottles.
 For babies and toddlers there was a main sling library, a nappy changing tent with free biodegradable nappies and wipes, and a baby feeding tent.
 You will also find first aid point and lost child facilities.

 You could take food on to the campsite with you, but glass had to be left at home.
 There was also a choice of food and drink providers on site, along with a licensed bar.

-The weather was hot!!
-Now we have visited many a festival and have lived in wellies and ponchos (did I just say I lived in a poncho!?
-Lets just forget I said that!)
-So yes… the sun shone, the temperature hit 30 degrees and it was a beautiful weekend.
-What l love about this festival and site was that there were plenty of shady areas and places to escape the sunshine.
+The weather last year was hot!!
+Now our normal festival packing list for a festival is wellies and a poncho but last year the sun shone, the temperature hit 30 degrees and it was a beautiful weekend.
+What l loved about this festival and site was that there were plenty of shady areas and places to escape the sunshine.
 I think we did miss a few of the live acts that we had hoped to see, purely because we were enjoying the cool, calm shade of the forest, or running around after our toddler.

 Over in the Common we stumbled across a lovely stand where the kids had the opportunity to make and decorate a clay tile with potter Andy Mason.
 Andy was so patient demonstrating different techniques and the girls used leaves, pasta and stamps to create different effects to the clay. *Payable.
 We were given a raffle ticket and popped back to the following day to collect their creations.

 Now I wont lie, I had my reservations as I entered the kids woodland play area to see various children hammering a nail or sawing into blocks of wood.
 By the time we arrived, the woodland play area had really started to take shape, with ladders, a climbing area and a hide out.
 Our eldest spent ages wrapping pieces of material on to the wooden posts to decorate and create hammocks.
 It was incredible to see the children working together and with their parents to create a wonderful place to play, hide, explore and climb.